Contents:

 The power of ‘social profile’

-Social media platforms such as LinkedIn, Twitter and Instagram are critical to personal branding.
+Social media platforms are critical to personal branding.
 They offer the perfect means to showcase your unique qualities, skills, and values to a global audience.
 Simply put, if you don’t have an online presence, you risk losing market share to company leaders who do.

 First impressions are particularly impactful in the professional world.
 Developing a strong executive profile on social media can be a game changer for leaders looking to build their reputations and make a lasting impact.
 It will also add credibility to their thought leadership claims.